 After sandplay is completed, the client and therapist analyze and discuss the client’s toy choices, their arrangement pattern in the sand, and their symbolic or metaphoric meanings.
 Upon discussion, the client often chooses to make changes to the world they have created in sand.
 Sandplay therapy may consist of a few sessions or last as long as several years.

 How It Works

-Sandplay therapy was developed in the late 1950s by psychologist Dora Kalff, who combined several techniques and philosophies to come up with her own therapeutic approach.
-Kalff learned what became known as the World Technique from pediatrician and child psychologist Margaret Lowenfeld, who developed the original sand-tray intervention.
-Kalff incorporated the use of sand trays into her own form of therapy, which was based on her Jungian training and Eastern philosophical beliefs.
-With the help of sand trays, clients, guided by the therapist, begins to understand the connection between the world they created in sand and their own inner world.
+With the help of sand trays, clients, guided by a therapist, begin to understand the connection between the world they created in sand and their own inner world.
 By making changes in their make-believe world, clients are often empowered to make similar changes in their real world.
 Today, some therapists and counselors choose to modify Kalff’s parameters for sandplay and incorporate a similar technique into their own therapeutic process.

 What to Look for in a Sandplay Therapist

-No certification for sandplay therapy is required in the U.S., though certification programs do exist.
-Look for a licensed, experienced mental health professional, therapist, or counselor with advanced training in sandplay therapy.
-In addition to finding someone with the appropriate educational background, experience and sandplay setup, look for a therapist or counselor with whom you or your child feel comfortable working.
+Mental health professionals experienced in sandplay include therapists, counselors, and social workers, among others.
+Not all types of therapy are covered by insurance, so call your carrier for information.
+In addition to finding someone with the appropriate educational background, experience, and sandplay setup, look for a therapist or counselor with whom you or your child feel comfortable working.